jeffetale/Phase-2-Project/README.md

 - **React Router**: A declarative routing library that enables smooth navigation between different pages within the app.

-- **CSS**: Stylesheets have been used to design the components and layout of the web app.
+- **Bootstrap**: Bootstrap styling and effects have been used to design the components and layout of the web app.

 ## Installation and Local Development